 Baldwin County Baldwin County (Milledgeville) has a unique mixture of small town charm, vibrant antebellum culture and collegiate energy.
 Nevertheless, there is also a concern for the growing obesity rate.
 As a result, HealthMPowers is partnering with Live Healthy Baldwin, who has identified developing community awareness and health promotion campaigns, as well as strengthening existing community based collaborations in their community action plan.
 HealthMPowers’ work supports their purpose by (1) improving access to fruits and vegetables, (2) providing nutrition education and (3) implementing the Be a Health Hero- EAT, DRINK, MOVE social marketing campaign.
 HealthMPowers/ Baldwin County Partnerships Community Partners Live Healthy Baldwin Baldwin Family Connection Milledgeville Housing Authority Baldwin Boys and Girls Club Collins P. Lee Center Parks and Recreation Food Outlets Dollar General (102 Robins Dr, Milledgeville, GA 31061) Dollar General (831 S Elbert St, Milledgeville, GA 31061) Dollar General (2622 Irwinton Rd, Milledgeville, GA 31061) Dollar General (207 Roberson Mill Rd, Milledgeville, GA 31061) The Market Place (821 N Columbia St, Milledgeville, GA 31061) Milledge Foods and Gas (1431 W Hancock St, Milledgeville, GA 31061) The Green Market (222 E Hancock St, Milledgeville, GA 31061) Learning Made Fun and Delicious Reading Food Labels How do you make sense of all the words and numbers on a food label?
 Come learn fun, easy tips that will help you translate the label so that you can make healthy food choices for you and your family.
 These free sessions are only 30 minutes but packed with fun, conversation and chances to taste healthy food options.
 Go, Slow, Whoa Healthy Snacks Most foods can be placed into one of three groups- Go, Slow or Whoa.
 The same can be done with snack items.
 Come learn how to bag a better snack (Go Snacks) that you and your family can eat almost any time!
 These free sessions are only 30 minutes but packed with fun, conversation and chances to taste healthy snack options.
 Rethink Your Drink Sugar is included in so much of what we drink!
 Even when we think we are making a good selection, we can be fooled.
 Come learn how to “rethink your drink” so you can help yourself and your family make healthier, smarter sips!
 These free sessions are only 30 minutes but packed with fun, conversation and chances to try good tasting drink options.
 Go, Slow, Whoa Physical Activity Come learn some no cost, “I’m Short-on-Time” activities that you can incorporate into your day that will help you and your family feel better.
 Not only will you learn and share physical activity ideas, but there are GIVE-A-WAYS!
 These free sessions are only 30 minutes but packed with fun, conversation and chances to taste fruit/vegetable infused water!
 Taste Testing 32% felt very confident and 54% felt somewhat confident in choosing healthy food for their family.
 37% very confident in choosing healthy foods for their family on a budget.
 37% felt very confident and 62% felt somewhat confident using the “Nutrition Facts” on food/drink labels to make healthy choices.
 94% planned to purchase more fruits and 94% of respondents planned to purchase more vegetables.
 Contact Kristina Hyland for the location, date and time of adult nutrition education classes in this community.
-Eat, Drink, Move Milledge Foods and Gas has a large open space where they usually display sugary drinks and snack items.
-After working with HealthMPowers, they are now adding fresh produce and water displays at the front of the store near the register.
-The store owner hopes that making these small changes will encourage his customers to choose healthier options.
+Eat, Drink, Move Community Engagement Specialists, Kristina Hyland and Dustin Sergent, visit the Dollar General store on Roberson Mill road where they restocked the healthy shelf!
+This end cap highlights the healthier items available in the store.
+Stop by and check it out!
 Community Photos Community Engagement Specialist, Kristina Hyland can been seen at The Green Market in Milledgeville.
-Stop by and check out her booth for nutrition information and upcoming nutrition and physical activity education sessions in the community.
-Before and After Photos Dollar General on S Elbert has added frozen vegetables to their freezer section.
-Before After This material was funded by USDA’s Supplemental Nutrition Assistance Program — SNAP.
+The market takes places every 1st and 3rd Saturday of the month at the Pavilion located next to Golden Pantry on W Hancock St. Stop by and check out her booth for nutrition information and upcoming nutrition and physical activity education sessions in the community.
+Before and After Photos Milledge Foods and Gas has made healthy layout improvements to their store by moving cases of water from the back of the store to the front entrance!
+This will hopefully encourage shopper to choose water over sugary drinks.
+This material was funded by USDA’s Supplemental Nutrition Assistance Program — SNAP.
 This institution is an equal opportunity provider.For the USDA’s full non-discrimination statement, click here.